-No one, including market analysts, economists, futurologists, or any other trend specialists out there, could quite have expected what happened in the year 2020.
-In this article, we will define four MSP technological trends that will definitely be in great demand in 2021.
+In this article, we will define four MSP industry trends that will definitely be in great demand in 2023.
 Also, we will overview the best tips and tricks to boost your sales and marketing in the upcoming year.

 MSP Technology Trends

 Over the years, MSP solutions have got cheaper and easier to maintain and manage.
 This means that your solutions stack is not a competitive advantage anymore.
 What really matters is the quality of services that you provide and how your offering aligns with the business challenges.
 So managed IT providers should constantly monitor market trends to update or expand their existing stack to comply with the needs of their customers and prospects.

 Further reading Cybersecurity Trends in 2023 — Everything You Should Know

 #1 The Victory of the Cloud

 For more than a decade, cloud technologies have been gaining popularity and consequently disrupting just about any technology trend that exists on the market.
 Right up to the year 2020, there was a group of technology enthusiasts who still preferred everything on-premises to anything in the cloud because of security reasons, management issues, or internet connection problems.
 Now, though, even the greatest skeptics will agree: the cloud has won the technology battle.